British Plant Gall Society

 It is important to include as much information as possible with the gall that you send (and keep a copy of this information).
 You should send:

-If you suspect that your gall is new to Britain or is a new county record, the causer must be identified and verified by a taxonomist expert in the group.
+If you suspect that your gall is new to Britain or is a new county or vice county record, the causer must be identified and verified by a taxonomist who is expert in the group.
 If an insect, it may need to be reared to the adult stage.
 The BPGS expert to whom you send your gall will attempt to rear and identify it, or will send it to the appropriate taxonomist.

 The main problem groups, which should be verified and their causers determined, are:

-Eriophyid mite gall taxonomy is confused on many host plants (e.g. Acer, Betula, Sorbus, Tilia, Ulmus) mainly because identification has relied on the gall with no reference to the mite.
-Work is in progress on mite determination but will proceed slowly because there are so few expert eriophyid taxonomists in Britain or elsewhere.
-For the time being, determine mite galls as accurately as possible and take part in the mite identification project described in Cecidology (2004, vol. 19 (1), pp. 22-24).
+Eriophyoid mite gall taxonomy is confused on many host plants (e.g. Acer, Betula, Sorbus, Tilia, Ulmus) mainly because identification has relied on the gall with no reference to the mite.
+Determination of the mites will proceed slowly because there are so few expert eriophyoid taxonomists in Britain or elsewhere.
+For the time being, determine mite galls and their host plants as accurately as possible before making a record.

 Names and addresses of experts listed above: